RezaShahrestani/programme/legacy/git/git1/review.md

 git remote add origin <link_to_gihub_repository>
 ```

-Here you are basically adding the connection to a remote repository named `origin`, where `origin` stands for the link to the github respository, for instance `https://github.com/marta_matos/git_example.git`.
+Here you are basically adding the connection to a remote repository named `origin`, where `origin` stands for the link to the github repository, for instance `https://github.com/marta_matos/git_example.git`.
 To check if your local repository is connected to a remote repository (e.g. on Github) and what is the address of that repository you can always run:

 ```shell